findingsimple/simple-mce-tables/readme.txt

 * **Simple** Their isn't a whole lot to it.
 * **Button** Inserts the TinyMCE table buttons within the visual editor.

+= Installation =

+* Copy the 'simple-mce-tables' folder into your plugins folder
+* Activate the plugin via the Plugins admin page

+**Alternatively**

+Can be bundled with a theme in situations where 'plugins' are unable to be used and included in a similar fashion to:

+/* Include Simple TinyMCE Table Editor */ require_once( SOME_DIR . '/lib/mce-tables/simple-mce-tables.php' );